smartsheet-platform/Smartsheet-Data-Tracker/README.md

 ###Revision History

+2.2 - Jan 24, 2014.
+Added connector for getting issues from JIRA.

+2.1 - Jan 22, 2014.
+Added connector for getting cases from Desk.com.

 2.0 - Jan 2, 2014.
-Adding connectors for MySQL, OpenLDAP, and REST GET.
+Added connectors for MySQL, OpenLDAP, and REST GET.
 Refactored  config files for better readability.

 1.0 - Dec 5, 2013.
 Baseline application that works with CSV files.